Custom 404 page. ErrorDocument 404 /404.html

 But even in HTML5, until now, pretty much all the lazy loading schemes have needed JavaScript support and are fragile and burdensome in significant ways.

 I think that a browser is perfectly placed to avoid loading things until they are actually needed, folding the logic into the preloading and other cleverness that already goes on.
 I observe that some people get hot under the collar when it is suggested that the browser do this, and not load everything immediately.
-Frankly I'm amazed that modern browsers are not lazy loading already, especially in any kind of 'data saving' mode.
+Frankly I am amazed that modern browsers are not lazy loading already, especially in any kind of 'data saving' mode.

 I was therefore pleased to see Built-In Lazy Loading Lands in Google Chrome Canary and Feature Policy: lazyload.

-However, my local W3C HTML5 Validator will not (yet) allow me to add lazyload="on" to existing img tags speculatively!
+However, my local W3C HTML5 Validator will not (yet) allow me to add lazyload="on"

 2018-08-14: PWA Revisited